 Watch Your Dress

 You want to make sure that your dress is appropriate for the day.
 You don’t want to be sat there miserable and cold.
 Either get a thicker dress, or keep a small cardigan or jacket around to make sure you’re warm.
 The same for the bridesmaids.
 You don’t want to be responsible for them being freezing cold all day, they certainly won’t thank you for it.
 They’ll likely bring their own jackets, so if you want them to all look the same you’ll want to provide these for them.
 On the subject of a dress, you might get a seasonal deal, but it’s not as easy as getting deals on everything else because brides buy dresses all year round in preparation.
 Can’t hurt to ask though.

 It might be winter at home but it won’t be in other places around the world.
 Doing this means you get to have the benefit of ensuring most people will make it while still getting decent weather.
 Depending on where you go you’ll certainly get a decent deal at a cheaper rate.
 If you’re willing to do all the work yourself it’ll be even cheaper.
 Just make sure you’ve got the time because it can turn into a full time project management role.
 With things being abroad, make sure everything is vetted before hand and if you do have a credit card it might be worth making the payment using that, so at least you know the money is protected (just make sure to pay it off right away).

 The Weather Can Change

 It can play havoc with other parts of your day too.
 Think about traveling from your church to the venue, or even your home.
 If the snow hits hard it might interfere with your travel plans.
 This is the same for all of your guests too.
-One way around this is to allow for extra travel time.
+One way around this is to allow for extra travel time or hire a limo service to take it out of your hands.
 This means people have time to take alternative routes or find other means of transportation.
 Just bear this in mind when you’re looking at booking your dates.